 2. Understanding Your Partner’s Current Financial Situation

 Before asking someone to commit to your business, you need to understand their financial situation.
 When starting up a business, there may be some amount of initial capital required.
 If business partners have enough financial resources, they will not require funding from other resources.
-This will lower a firm’s debt and increase owner’s equity.
+This will lower a firm’s debt and increase the owner’s equity.

 3. Background Check